TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

                     '2' => array('showitem' => 'title, some_date, hidden, record_type '),
             ),

+         See the :ref:`section about types <types>` for more details.

-         Since TYPO3 4.7, it is also possible to make the type depend on the value of a related record, i.e. switch using the type field of a foreign table.
+         Since TYPO3 CMS 4.7, it is also possible to make the type depend on the value of a related record, i.e. switch using the type field of a foreign table.
 The syntax is "relation\_field:foreign\_type\_field".